FreesiaYT/LIR/README.md

-This code version is just for OpenReview blind review: Efficient Degradation Removal for Lightweight Image Restoration.
+This code version is just for OpenReview blind review: LIR:Efficient Degradation Removal for Lightweight Image Restoration.

 The full code and detailed usage will immediately be released after review.